jialing-wu/jialing-wu.github.io.save/content/project/matlab-wind-turbine/index.md

 ---
 title: Wind Turbine MATLAB Activities
-summary: Introduce the changes in Wind Turbine Activities `click the picture for details`.
+summary: Introduce the changes in Wind Turbine MATLAB Activities compared to that in Water Filter.
 tags:
   - Curriculum
 date: "2023-05-01T00:00:00Z"